 As an illustration, here at PetHonesty we proudly offer a CranBladder Health Supplement specially curated with your beloved dog in mind.
 In addition to the healing power of cranberry, the CranBladder Health Supplement is expertly crafted with the following healthy ingredients:

-- Echinacea - The homeopathic queen of immunity strength
+- Echinacea - Supports immune system strength

 Better yet, these tasty treats are safe for dogs of all sizes and breeds.
 We recommend one chew a day for dogs under 25 pounds.
 For dogs 25-50 pounds, we suggest 2 daily chews.
 Finally, for dogs 75 pounds or more, three daily chews are ideal.